-PHED3333 Methods and Assessment of Teaching 5-12 Health and Physical Education 4 s.h.
+PHED3333 Methods and Assessment of Teaching K-12 Health and Physical Education 4 s.h.

-Theory and development of teaching competence for prospective teachers of health and physical education at 5-12 levels.
+Methods, theory, and development of teaching competence for prospective teachers of health and physical education at K-12 levels.
 Implementation of assessment and evaluation techniques through classroom and practical experiences.